Are you wondering how to train your new Husky puppy?

 Otherwise, you don’t stand a chance, and your Husky puppy will rather ignore your commands than respond to them.

 My best advice is to adopt a calm demeanor, be firm with your husky puppy, and keep your temper at check.
 NEVER react in anger.

 Remember, being a good leader isn’t about dominating your dog.
 It’s about establishing boundaries and showing your dog that he can count on you to keep the “teams” best interests at heart.

 The husky obedience training formula relies on positive reinforcement and patience.

 Besides reinforcing good behavior with a treat, lure-rewarding training also works very well.

 It involves using rewards to lure your puppy into the desired position.
-If the dog does as you want, they get the treat.
+We recommend using a treat designed for puppies as they may turn their nose up at treats if they’re too large or specifically for adult dogs If the dog does as you want, they get the treat.